-My characters in Robot Dawn do not travel to other stars; however, the Feds do have robotic spacecraft traveling to the closest stars, Alpha Centaur and Barnard’s Star, and they are there during the timespan of the novel.
+My characters in Robot Dawn do not travel to other stars; however, the Feds and Uni-Feds do have a joint project with robotic spacecraft traveling to the closest stars, Alpha Centaur and Barnard’s Star, and they are there during the timespan of the novel.
 In Robot Dawn, one of the more interesting scenes occurs at SE-L4.
 (To learn about Lagrange Points, click here.)
 Daisy’s father is taking over the directorship of the Deep Space Observatory at SE-L4.
 Several scientific projects are located there, the most interesting of which is the reception of data from the missions to Alpha Centauri and Barnard’s Star.
 These missions have capitalized on the practically infinite supply of power in the form of Cold Fusion and the thrust-without-propellant EmDrive.
 They provide constant and continuous one-g acceleration to the spacecraft going to the Alpha Centauri trio of stars and also Barnard’s Star.
 Since one-g acceleration for one year yields a velocity approaching the speed of light, we must use Einstein’s Theory of Relativity to determine how long it will take the spacecraft to get to their destinations.
 (Remember that nothing can travel faster than the speed of light.)
 Thankfully, that has been accomplished and the equations presented online by Philip Gibbs of the University of California – Riverside in an article (1996) titled The Relativistic Rocket.
 Gibbs analysis leads to the following equations:

 t = = sqrt[(d/c)^2 + 2d/a] Eq (1)